What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?: Impact of non-minimal coupling on Field Excursion and Tensor Signatures

 applies robustly, constraining trans-Planckian excursions for high-$r$ scenarios.
 However, as $\xi$ increases, especially beyond unity, field-space curvature and noncanonical normalization alter the effective distance traversed by the inflaton, enabling sub-Planckian excursions even with non-negligible $r$ in certain models \cite{ Rubio:2018ogq}.

-In the case of Higgs inflation, with a quadratic nonminimal coupling $f(\phi) = \xi\phi^2$, both $r$ and $\Delta\phi$ undergo exponential suppression with growing $\xi$, consistent with the flattening of the Einstein-frame potential $U(\chi) \sim \left(1 - e^{-\sqrt{2/3}\chi/M_{\mathrm{Pl}}}\right)^2$ \cite{Bezrukov:2007ep}.
+In the case of Higgs inflation, with a quadratic non-minimal coupling $f(\phi) = \xi\phi^2$, both $r$ and $\Delta\phi$ undergo exponential suppression with growing $\xi$, consistent with the flattening of the Einstein frame potential $U(\chi) \sim \left(1 - e^{-\sqrt{2/3}\chi/M_{\mathrm{Pl}}}\right)^2$ \cite{Bezrukov:2007ep}.
 Starobinsky inflation follows a structurally analogous trajectory due to its $R^2$ origin, exhibiting a tightly bound region in the $(\Delta\phi, r)$ plane with minimal sensitivity to $\xi$, reflecting its fixed geometrical origin \cite{Starobinsky:1980te, Mukhanov:1981xt}.

 Conversely, $\alpha$-attractor models, particularly the T-model variant, demonstrate increasing $\Delta\phi$ and $r$ with $\xi$, attributable to their underlying hyperbolic field-space metric:

 which introduces an effective pole in the kinetic term.
 This leads to rapid field displacements even for modest shifts in potential energy, especially as $\alpha \propto 1/\xi$ diminishes.